nebius/api/README.md

 ## Authentication

-Nebius uses bearer token authentication.
+Nebius AI Cloud uses bearer token authentication.
 All requests must include an `Authorization: Bearer <IAM-access-token>` header.

 ### User Account Authentication

-Prerequisites: Ensure you have installed and configured the `nebius` CLI as per the [documentation](https://docs.nebius.ai/cli/).
+Prerequisites: Ensure you have installed and configured the `nebius` CLI as per the [documentation](https://docs.nebius.com/cli/).

 Steps: